RMHogervorst/testshiny/README.md

-This is the demo shiny app and is very lame, but the major point is the github actions that are used here to deploy after each commit in main/master.
+This is the demo shiny app and is very lame, but the major point is the github actions that are used here to deploy after each commit in main/master. and ends up at `https://rmhogervorst.shinyapps.io/mastershiny/` AND it deploys at every PR and pushes to a different app. `https://rmhogervorst.shinyapps.io/testshiny/`

-This current version is pretty ugly, I could have used a script to set it up.
+This current version is pretty ugly, but it works.